Skip to main content

 Copilot oversharing scan

-If you're running M365 Copilot, we check what it can actually see.
+If you're running M365 Copilot, we check what it can see.
 Open links, inherited permissions, sensitivity labels, the documents that shouldn't be in scope but are.

 Custom AI workflow review